 The Alpha Centauri system consists of Alpha Centauri A, a yellow main sequence star of the spectral type G2V, Alpha Centauri B, an orange main sequence star with the stellar classification K1V, and Alpha Centauri C, a faint red dwarf of the spectral type M5.5Ve.

 The components Alpha Centauri A and B, formally named Rigil Kentaurus and Toliman, form the binary star system Alpha Centauri AB.
-The two stars appear as a single star to the unaided eye but can easily be resolved in smaller instruments.
+The two stars appear as a single star to the unaided eye but can be easily resolved in smaller instruments.
 Their total mass is about 2 solar masses.
 With an absolute magnitude of +4.38, Alpha Centauri A is more luminous than Alpha Centauri B (+5.71).

-The two Sun-like stars are locked in a 79.91-year orbit with an eccentricity of 0.5179.
-Their orbit takes them within 11.2 astronomical units of each other and as far apart as 35.6 astronomical units.
-Their most recent closest approach (periastron) occurred in August 1955 and the next one will be in 2075.
 In 2019, the angular separation between the two stars was 4.92 arcseconds and it increased to 5.49 arcseconds in 2020.
 The observed apparent separation between the stars has been in the range from 1.7 arcseconds to 22 arcseconds.
 The maximum separation (apastron) was observed in 1976.
 The next apastron will be in January 2056.

 Since the eye can only resolve stars that are 60 or more arcseconds apart, the AB binary always appears as a single star.
 Most of the time, it can be resolved in binoculars and small telescopes.